SUSE/doc-susemanager/README.md

 * SUSE Manager Reference Manual
 * SUSE Manager Advanced Topics Manual

-**One article is currently PLANNED:**
+**One short book is currently PLANNED:**
-* SUSE Manager Reference Setup Quickstart Guide
+* SUSE Manager 3 Quickstart Guide
+* Update October 1, 2015 A quickstart guide will be released for Manager 2.1 in the near future